 Fishery management involves fairly rapid cycles of adaptive management in which information about changing conditions is addressed through adjustments to the management program.
 In this setting, there has long been criticism that meeting the requirements of the National Environmental Policy Act (NEPA) has caused delays and introduces requirements that duplicate those in the Magnuson-Stevens Act (MSA) and other applicable law.
 Current rules, guidelines, and directives to comply with NEPA for marine fishery management actions has been overly expensive in terms of workload to both Council and National Marine Fisheries Service (NMFS) staff resources, with negative opportunity costs on other regulatory activities.
-There have been instances where current compliance with NEPA has hindered adequate compliance with MSA in terms of providing comprehensive analysis to Councils prior to their taking final action; there also have been instances of alternatives to possible action on a particular fishery issue being added or refined in the NEPA analysis document after final Council action, that are taken into consideration in the Secretarial review process executed under the MSA. ((Provide more specifics or examples of the indicated problems above.))
+There have been instances where current compliance with NEPA has hindered adequate compliance with MSA in terms of providing comprehensive analysis to Councils prior to their taking final action; there also have been instances of alternatives to possible action on a particular fishery issue being added or refined in the NEPA analysis document after final Council action, that are taken into consideration in the Secretarial review process executed under the MSA.
 The Council Coordination Committee (CCC) recommends integrating the policy objectives and key requirements of NEPA into the MSA, aligned in a timely manner, as a way to address these problems.

 The delays in implementing fishery management actions as a result of current NEPA compliance protocols can be significant.
-Figure 1 shows contemporary timelines for accomplishing the current guidelines and procedures for NEPA, MSA, ((Process for GMFMC is different, we cannot take final action before the DEIS comment period has ended, except in rare occurrences, like a non-controversial action.)) and the Administrative Procedure Act (APA), assuming the preparation of an environmental impact statement (EIS).
+Figure 1 shows contemporary timelines for accomplishing the current guidelines and procedures for NEPA, MSA, and the Administrative Procedure Act (APA), assuming the preparation of an environmental impact statement (EIS).
 This figure is intended to illustrate the prolongation of the Secretarial review process after final Council action is taken under the current MSA process, and thus delay in implementation of any fishery management action.
 It can be seen that all three statutes require separate public comment periods, which is duplicative and contributes to lengthening the process from Council final action to implementation, in total, there are at least 8 public comment periods if one assumes a regulatory action that encompasses four Council meetings and the existing procedures after final Council action taken under each statue: 4 leading to and including final Council action and 4 subsequent to final Council action.
 Attachment 1, describing the Pacific Council Groundfish Fishery Biennial Specifications setting process for 2009-10 is a contemporary example of a problematic NEPA compliance process dealing with the implementation delay problem; it shows 632 days between the initiation of the process at the first Council meeting and the first day the resulting regulations were implemented.

 A discussion of effort and process duplication problems between the NEPA and MSA requirements can quickly become a discussion of NEPA protocols, since the current procedures have moved to using NEPA documents to satisfy the analytical requirements of MSA.
 Thus, the lengthier, more complex, and more staff-expensive NEPA process has essentially subsumed the MSA analytical requirements.
-[The Regional Councils are a product of MSA, but the IPT must fit the Council's deliberative process into the NEPA procedural requirements, instead of having the NEPA requirements adapted to the Council process.]
-While it can be argued that the existing MSA requirements may not be in themselves fully sufficient for a comprehensive review of environmental impacts, the current NEPA compliance protocols include review processes that duplicate what has been, or can be, much more efficiently accomplished in the Council process.
-It would be more efficient to incorporate NEPA protocols into the Council's process for complying with MSA, rather than trying to rationalize the Council's actions into a NEPA deliberative process.
+While it can be argued that the existing MSA requirements may not be in themselves fully sufficient for a

-1 For an environmental assessment the 45-day public comment period is not required; however, there has been an increasing trend to mandating an EIS, even for routine fishery specification regulations, such as quotas for particular fisheries((not true for GMFMC)) that respond to new scientific information on fish stock abundance.
+1 If an environmental assessment (EA) is prepared the 45-day public comment period and related comment response is not required; however, there has been an increasing trend to mandating an EIS instead of an EA in some Council regions, even for routine fishery specification regulations, such as quotas for particular fisheries that respond to new scientific information on the abundance of fish stocks.